 Of all the major hiring approaches, this one is supposed to offer the highest ROI, as 82% of the employers stated.
-Talking about overall ROI, this approach to find suitable candidates results in:
+Talking about overall ROI, this approach to finding suitable candidates results in:

 - Improved Recruitment Quality

-The employees who recommend applicants from their network are aware of their qualifications, corporate attitude, past employment, etc., based on which employers can identify the perfect fit for their organization.
+The employees who recommend applicants from their network know their qualifications, corporate attitude, past employment, etc., based on which employers can identify the perfect fit for their organization.

 - Reduced Hiring Costs

 Recruitment is a type of activity that is always ongoing as employees resigning opens up a vacant position in the department.
 Recruitment is thus expensive for any organization.
-However, referrals help them cut down the costs which were supposed to be paid to job boards, websites, and agencies.
+However, referrals help them cut down the costs that should be paid to job boards, websites, and agencies.

 - Reduced Hiring Time

 Apart from reducing costs, this technique can also help you save enough time.
-Employers do not have to invest their time screening, assessing, and pre-questionnaire processes like traditional approaches.
-Due to their known connection with the applicant, employees can determine most of the candidate’s crucial qualifications along with an assurance that you can trust upon.
+Unlike traditional approaches, employers do not have to invest their time in screening, assessing, and pre-questionnaire processes.
+Due to their known connection with the applicant, employees can determine most of the candidate’s crucial qualifications and assurance that you can trust them.

 Can Boost Your Employer Branding

-The most important reason for employee referral is that it helps you increase your company brand among various networks.
-‘Word of mouth’ plays an important role in this.
+The most important reason for employee referral is that it helps increase your company’s brand among various networks.
+‘Word of mouth plays an important role in this.

 The employees who recommend various applicants from their network represent their working atmosphere and culture.
 This applies to all your employees’ networks.
 If you have completed your job fairly, you can compel the applicants to know more about you.
 This opportunity might also turn these candidates into employees.
-And an attentive employer branding gathers the attention of more people than the traditional hiring methods.
+And an attentive employer branding gathers more people’s attention than traditional hiring methods.